Hypothalamus: Fear processing

-Likewise, the hypothalamus has a role in social defeat: Nuclei in medial zone are also mobilized during an encounter with an aggressive conspecific.
+Likewise, the hypothalamus has a role in social defeat: nuclei in medial zone are also mobilized during an encounter with an aggressive conspecific.
 The defeated animal has an increase in Fos levels in sexually dimorphic structures, such as the medial pre-optic nucleus, the ventrolateral part of ventromedial nucleus, and the ventral premammilary nucleus.
 Such structures are important in other social behaviors, such as sexual and aggressive behaviors.
 Moreover, the premammillary nucleus also is mobilized, the dorsomedial part but not the ventrolateral part.
 Lesions in this nucleus abolish passive defensive behavior, like freezing and the "on-the-back" posture.

+Learning arbitrator

+Recent research has questioned whether the lateral hypothalamus's role is only restricted to initiating and stopping innate behaviors and argued it learns about food-related cues.
+Specifically, that it opposes learning about information what is neutral or distant to food.
+According this view, the lateral hypothalamus is "a unique arbitrator of learning capable of shifting behavior toward or away from important events".